zharskaya/OTEL-Project-v2/README.md

 The project uses GitHub Actions for automatic deployment to GitHub Pages:

-1. Push to `main` branch
+1. Push to `main-v2` branch
 2. GitHub Actions builds and deploys automatically
-3. Visit your live site at `https://zharskaya.github.io/OTEL-Project/`
+3. Visit your live site at `https://zharskaya.github.io/OTEL-Project-v2/`

 See [DEPLOYMENT.md](./otel-transformation/DEPLOYMENT.md) for detailed instructions.